kshileeva/ds_projects/README.md

 # ds_projects
+Contains
+- visualization of dungeons and dragons sales stats
+- ML models for Homedepot Kaggle competition
-Contains all data science course projects
+All are a part of data science course in Leiden uni